The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Intermittency in the s -PDF

 \subsection{Summary of \S\ref{sec:intermittency_results}}

 To summarise this section, we compute the logarithmic density intermittency with four independent measures: (i) the skewness, $\mathcal{S}_s$ (Equation~\ref{eq:skewness}), (ii) the \citetalias{Hopkins2013} $T$ parameter (Equation~\ref{eq:T_average_jump}), (iii) the $\sigma_{s,M}-\sigma_{s,V}$ relation (Equation~\ref{eq:T_sigma_var}) and (iv) the \citetalias{Mocz2019} $f$ parameter (Equation~\ref{eq:advect_timescale}).
 All statistics point to the conclusion that $s$-intermittency in strong mean-field MHD turbulence is significantly different, and in fact opposite (decreases with $\M$) compared to purely hydrodynamical turbulence (increases with $\M$), which is a key result of this study.
 However, at low-$\M$ ($\M \lesssim 4$) there considerable \citetalias{Hopkins2013}-like intermittency present in the $s$-field, i.e., $T$ values that are comparable to $T$ values computed for hydrodynamical turbulence.
-We now turn our attention to identifying what physics leads to this low-$\M$ intermittency by identifying the intermittent structures in real-space, following the philosophy from \citet{Imara2021} -- even theoretical astrophysics is, at heart, an observational endeavour that relies upon us being able to visualise the structures we are interested in.
+We make the same plots in this section, for each of the intermittency parameters, but as function of $\Mao$ in Appendix~\ref{app:intermittent_Mao_plots}.
+Until now we have considered the case where there is an equal amount of energy $(\zeta = 0.5)$ in the solenoidal and compressive modes of the source that drives the turbulence, $\vecB{F}$, Equation~\ref{eq:momentum} (the simulations in \textit{Main Simulations}, in Table~\ref{tb:simtab}).
+However, this need not be the case, and in reality the turbulence may be driven by a diversity of fractions \citep[see Figure~7 in][]{Sharda2022_driving_mode}.
+Next, we therefore explore the effects of that the energy fraction in the driving modes has on the PDF and intermittency statistics.